Xeonkryptos/XeonRobotFrameworkPlugin/README.md

 ## Credits

-Credits go to the plugin Jnhyperion and its plugin [Hyper Robot Framework](https://github.com/jnhyperion/HyperRobotFrameworkPlugin).
+Credits go to the Jnhyperion and their plugin [Hyper Robot Framework](https://github.com/jnhyperion/HyperRobotFrameworkPlugin).
 This plugin is a fork of it and make some changes and improvements.

 Credits also go to [RobotCodeDev](https://github.com/robotcodedev/robotcode) for the toolsets to make working with the Robot Framework easier.